ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 The rendering will also be changed to take place inside a worker thread.
 The worker will be responsible for parsing each layer of the data set and it will render the information contained with the specific color codes and opacity.

-We will be using the [threads.js](https://threads.js.org/) library to spin up the worker and communicate with it.
+We will be using the [comlink](https://github.com/GoogleChromeLabs/comlink) library to spin up the worker and communicate with it.

+The worker code will be precompiled by rollup in a library and sent as a Blob to the worker.

 The worker will function as a state automaton which will need some data after initialization, and it will render everything using an [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).